 Belle Grove Historic Plantation

-Belle Grove Historic Plantation is one of the oldest plantations in Virginia, dating back to the 1700s.
-While it is rich in its own history, it also holds a special footing in Civil War history.
-In it, Union General Philip Sheridan and his troops staged the assault of the Battle of Cedar Creek on October 19, 1864.
-The Battle of Cedar Creek is a part of the Lynchburg Campaign that ravaged the Confederate supply lines, leading to the Confederacy’s eventual surrender.
+One of the oldest plantations in Virginia, Belle Grove dates back to the 1700s and played a special role during the Civil War.
+On October 19, 1864, Union General Philip Sheridan and his troops staged the assault of the Battle of Cedar Creek in this very location.
+Part of the Lynchburg Campaign, this battle helped ravage Confederate supply lines, which led to its eventual surrender.

 Long Branch Plantation